-Statesville city council to vote on redistricting map Monday
+Statesville City Council to vote on redistricting map Monday

 The new map’s goal is to divide the city into six wards with “ideal populations” of 4,739 to evenly spread the city’s 28,432 residents into each one.
 The law allows districts to be within 5% of that ideal population number.

 As of now and with the new population data, some current wards have double-digit percentage differences from that ideal population.
 The more southern wards of Ward 3 and Ward 6 are up by more than 14.7% and 13.5% respectively.
 Ward 2 increased by more than 12%.
-On the other side, Wards 1 (-3.6%) Ward 4 (-7.4%), and Ward 5 (-8.4%) would be overrepresented without redistricting.
+On the other side, Ward 1 (-3.6%), Ward 4 (-7.4%), and Ward 5 (-8.4%) would be overrepresented without redistricting.

 According to Planning Director Sherry Ashley’s presentation of Redistricting Plan 1.2, the redrawn map would get the wards within that 5% difference from the ideal population while keeping Ward 3 and Ward 6 as minority-majority, with 51.84% and 50.6% Black populations.